nlesc-sigs/current/granted/data.md

 - Stimulated people to attend the TU Delft workshop on nD-Pointclouds

 ## Plans for the coming year
 The SIG will have a monthly meeting.
-The SIG will organise a variety of sessions to cater to different aspects of data handling and processing, ensuring covering topics over a wide spectrum.
-The follwing types of sessions will be organised:
+The SIG will organise a variety of sessions to cater to different aspects of data handling and processing, ensuring that we cover data topics over a wide spectrum.
+The following types of sessions will be organised:

 **Learn**:  The SIG focuses on fostering awareness of current, new and emerging data technologies.
 Together we gain valuable insights into the evolving data landscapes from tutorials and talks.